jesajaw/PEG/README.md

 --integrationTolerance <tolerance>
 	If provided, specifies the error tolerance (eps) required at each step of the numerical integration process.
 Default if not provided is 1e-5.

+--computeTE
+	If included, computes and outputs the TE-polarized efficiency (section "# TE" in the output file).

+--computeTM
+	If included, computes and outputs the TM-polarized efficiency (section "# TM" in the output file).
+Note: TM support is not yet implemented — results will currently report a failure status for every point.

+--combineTETM
+	If included, computes both TE and TM internally and outputs their simple average, (TE_eff + TM_eff)/2 per order (section "# (TE+TM)/2" in the output file).
+Only points where both the TE and TM calculation succeeded are included.
+Since TM is not yet implemented, this currently produces no output.

+	At least one of --computeTE, --computeTM, or --combineTETM must be specified.

+--showLegal
+	If included, prints the full copyright and license notice (including the disclaimer about modifications) instead of the short version.
 ```

 Example Output